openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

   visible to the tenant, and isolation is needed.
 If the traffic goes through N-S (North-South) via tenant level VPN, overhead is too much, and the orchestration for multiple site to site VPN connection is also complicated.
-  Therefore cross OpenStack L2 networking to bridge the tenant's routers in different OpenStack instances can provide more light weight isolation.
+  Therefore cross Neutron L2 networking to bridge the tenant's routers in different Neutron servers can provide more light weight isolation.

 * In hybrid cloud, there is cross L2 networking requirement between the private OpenStack and the public OpenStack.
-Cross pod L2 networking will help the VMs migration in this case and it's not necessary to change the IP/MAC/Security Group configuration during VM migration.
+Cross Neutron L2 networking will help the VMs migration in this case and it's not necessary to change the IP/MAC/Security Group configuration during VM migration.

 The spec[5] is to explain how one AZ can support more than one pod, and how to schedule a proper pod during VM or Volume creation.

-And this spec is to deal with the cross OpenStack L2 networking automation in the Tricircle.
+And this spec is to deal with the cross Neutron L2 networking automation in the Tricircle.

 The simplest way to spread out L2 networking to multiple OpenStack instances